By Kristín Svava Tómasdóttir

 Translated from the Icelandic by K.B.
 Thors

-Herostories reveals tales untold by most history books: the harrowing journeys and vital triumphs of 19th and 20th century midwifery in the vast landscape of Iceland.
+Herostories reveals tales untold by most history books: the harrowing journeys and vital triumphs of nineteenth - and twentieth century midwifery in the vast landscape of Iceland.

 Paperback: 9781646052288